 Futurity Island Mississauga

-Gediminas & Nomeda Urbonas in collaboration with Indrė Umbrasaitė and Nicole L’Huillier
+A project by Gediminas & Nomeda Urbonas in collaboration with Indrė Umbrasaitė (Design) and Nicole L’Huillier (Sound Composition)

 Part of the exhibition The Work of Wind: Air, Land, Sea